 Taryn is a WAAPA graduate who has worked as a role play actor for corporate clients for several years.
-She is experienced with both in-house staff development as well as with large group corporate events.
-She also has a broad experience in working with children and recently she finished her studies in educational psychology.
-As a role play actor she mostly loves the variety of experience.
+She is experienced with both in-house staff development as well as large group corporate events.
+She also recently finished her studies in educational psychology.
+As a role player she mostly loves the variety of experience.
 You can see Taryn in action HERE and HERE.

 Allan is a performer and theatre maker, splitting his creative calendar between Perth and London.
 He ventured into theatre to create meaningful work for himself and others.
-His company “Flaming Locomotive Productions” creates storytelling performances and as a role play professional he aims to create high impact learning experiences both here and abroad.
+As a role play professional he aims to create high impact learning experiences both here and abroad.
 You can see Allan in action HERE.

 Our professional role players are chosen to be part of the InterACT team for a number of reasons:

 - business experience to suit the credibility of the client base;